 - On Linux, macOS or WSL: Install NVM to install Node and npm.
 If you prefer yarn over npm, you can install yarn through npm, if you have npm already installed.

-Docusaurus can then be installed via npm.
-For detailed explanation have a look at the official Docusaurus Documentation.
+Docusaurus can be installed via npm.
+For a detailed explanation have a look at the official Docusaurus documentation.

 docusaurus.config.js at the root directory of your Docusaurus installation.
 For further explanations look at the official documentation.

 Assets (images, gifs, videos, etc.) are stored inside the

 static directory.
 Look at the usage chapter to see how to import them.

 Video links from YouTube (optionally with preview) can be embedded using HTML.

 src/css and must be named in the configuration file.
 The CSS is then automatically imported on every content page.

 The main content of Docusaurus is written in Markdown files (